Guigang Guangxi, China Travel Guide

 Often preferred for convenience, transparency (SATELLITE tracking).

-Didi's in-app translation aids communication with operators.
+Didi's in-app translation aids communication with companies.

 Always keep track of your belongings.